glasser/vote.davidglasser.net/content/post/201611-candidates.md

 not their precious parking spots).
 But there aren't.
 I'm not excited about this, but I'm voting for the people who are willing to build housing in Berkeley.
 That's going to be Deborah Matthews for City Council, and Ben Gould and Laurie Capitelli for Mayor.
+I'll give Bartlett my second choice vote for City Council, as he seems more prepared to do something about his concerns (and I agree with him on many non-housing-construction-related issues) than the other candidates.

 At least I can tell young me that I'm supporting most of the CALI slate for Rent Board and Prop AA (owner move-in restrictions)?